mandryd/roadkill/usermods/Long/K3 Roadkill Board Mods/RKE3 - PWM/readme.md

-K3 - Roadkill PWM Mod
+Roadkill - K3 Frostbite PWM Mod
 ============
 **THIS BOARD IS FOR *K3 only*.**
 ***IMPORTANT*** - *Hotend fan and part cooling fan share the same (+) voltage.*